-Physical fitness is the capacity to demonstrate a set of physical skills that enable an individual with the ability to perform specific tasks effectively and efficiently.
+Physical fitness is the ability to demonstrate a set of physical skills that enable an individual to perform specific tasks effectively and efficiently.
 Take note that these skills also correspond to the dimensions of physical fitness.

 The Five Dimensions of Physical Fitness